oniaz/depi-task-management/api/readme.md

   - Unix Timestamp: `1697371800000`

 - **GET** `/api/manager/tasks/:id`
-  Retrieves a specific task by ID.
+  Retrieves a specific task by ID created by the user (manager) with data (id, title, description, status, dueDate, priority, category, assignedTo, createdBy).

 - **PUT** `/api/manager/tasks/:id`
   Updates a specific task by ID.
 Any of the following fields can be provided; not all of them are required.